 2. Vicar Robert is not as interesting as I’d like.
 I toyed with the idea of him getting angrier at times and maybe for future edits he will.
 This is ultimately a problem of not doing enough character ground-work for Vicar Robert at the early concept stage.
 As I was working to the, ‘Save The Cat’ formula for this, I started with a concept, a logline, and the story was constructed from there.
 Ultimately, I agree with Truby that a better start point is a moral query and a final revelation.
 This ensures that you do all the necessary character work up front and you’re not trying to cram a character into a story network that already exists and is then difficult to unpick.

 3. I’d like to have investigated the Dougie character more.
 There’s the start of a good character but he was actually more of an after-thought.
 Again, this stresses the importance of starting with hero and opponent final revelations and going backwards from there.
-I’d like to have seen Dougie have a proper revelation himself.
+I’d like to have seen Dougie have a proper revelation or catharsis himself.

 4. I’ve included shots.
 I shouldn’t have.
 This is inexperience on my part.
 Many of the screenplays I have read include shots.
 I realise now that there is a difference between a shot screenplay (for later down the line by the director) and a spec screenplay (a more basic premise).
 The shots interrupt the flow of the story.
 If you’re reading this first draft, please be forgiving.
 I’m sorry for the inconvenience.